itachisky/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/loitering-detection/docs/user-guide/how-to-deploy-with-edge-orchestrator.md

 1. Follow the steps in the **Loitering Detection** [Documentation](<how-to-deploy-with-helm.md#step-3-deploy-the-application-and-run-multiple-ai-pipelines>) on the usage of the application.

-   > Note: Skip the Deploy Helm Chart step.
+   > Note: Skip the Deploy Helm chart step.